Updated: May 14

 Let me begin this post by stating, I do earn commissions from any purchase made through the links and ads below.
 I provide Amazon links to support this site and for ease of purchase.
 I do not make commissions on the suggested items, just if you purchase through Amazon.
+For a full list of suggested items for those who are new to birdwatching, CLICK HERE!

 Wildlife and bird enthusiasts often search for the "How to" guide for starting their quest towards bird-watching enjoyment.
 While these articles are informative, articulate, and helpful, they often overload the fledgling birder with too much information.